rickomax/rickomax.github.io/the-varginha-incident.md

 ---
 {% include youtube.html id="0PCSbOksCIY"%}

-This project is a reimplementation of the 3D Game Studio 3 (a.k.a ACKNEX 3) runtime in Unity 3D.<br>
+This project is a reimplementation of the 3D Game Studio 3 (a.k.a ACKNEX 3) runtime in Unity 3D for the game "The Varginha Incident".<br>
-The project demo comes with "The Varginha Incident (Alien Anarchy)" Brazilian demo files, previously authorized by the original game developers.<br><br>
-The goal is to implement more 3D Game Studio 3 games support into the project.

 Join us on Discord:<br>
 [Discord server](https://discord.gg/WpMFRk3qT7)